cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ### Registration Requirements

-Each specification MUST define how to encode the verifiable data structure and its parameters (also called proof types) in {{-CBOR}}.
+Each specification MUST define how to encode the verifiable data structure and its parameters (also called proof types) in CBOR.
 Each specification MUST define how to produce and consume the supported proof types.
 See {{sec-rfc-9162-verifiable-data-structure-definition}} as an example.